Emergency Evacuation Procedures And Policies

 Emergency Response and Evacuation Testing Procedures

 Evacuation drills are coordinated by Public Safety for all residence halls each semester.
 All academic and administrative buildings on the Hilltop Campus participate in evacuation drills annually.
 Emergency response and evacuation procedures are tested twice a year.
 Students, faculty, and staff learn the locations of the emergency exits in buildings and are provided guidance on evacuation by the building’s Building Marshal.
-Each drill is accompanied by the proper documentation, which includes a description of the drill, the date, the time, and whether the drill was announced or unannounced.
+Each drill is announced and includes the location, date, and time.
 These drills not only educate building occupants on evacuation procedures, but they also allow for the university to test the operation of the fire alarm system in each building.

 Emergency Medical Response Procedures